Azure/Avere/src/tutorials/ArtistAnywhere/README.md

 *Deploy.ps1* is the main orchestration script for deploying the solution.
 The *Deploy.StorageCache.ps1* script can be executed directly for deployment of the Network, Storage and Cache service tiers only.
 In contrast, the *Deploy.RenderManagers.ps1* script is *not* intended to be executed directly.
 Finally, *Deploy.psm1* is a shared module that is referenced by each script.

-The following output from the *Deploy.ps1* orchestration script captures the *start* and *end* times for each module deployed.
+The following output from the *Deploy.ps1* orchestration script captures the *start* and *end* times for each deployment step.
 Note that the background job processes have overlapping times as expected in relation to the main deployment process.

 ![](README.ParallelDeployment.Run.png)